nikkomiu/blog/content/notes/machine-learning/e2e-project/index.md

 One solution is to save the test set on the first run and then load it in subsequent runs.
 Another option is to set the random number generator's seed (e.g., `np.random.seed(42)`) But both of these solutions will break next time we fetch an updated dataset.
-A common solution is to use each instance's identifier to decide whether or not it should go in the test set.
+A common solution is to use each instance's identifier to decide whether it should go in the test set.
 For example, we could compute a hash of each instance's identifier, keep only the last byte of the hash, and put the instance in the test set if this value is lower or equal to 51 (~20% of 256).
 This ensures that the test set will remain consistent across multiple runs,